 Between the period of 1400-1600 AD, Renaissance music evolved.
 The printing press promoted the spread and printing of music which came with a more personalized humanistic style.
 This era witnessed the development of various rhythms, ranges, notation, and harmony in music.

 The music shifted from mono to polyphonic style, including various styles rather than using a single voice.
 Early composers like William Byrd and Giovanni Pierluigi da Palestrina composed songs inspired by classical treatises.
 The art of these men had a lasting influence on the growth of church music.
-The period also witnessed the invention of violin instruments and harpsichord that complements the fluidity and flow of the composition.
+The period also witnessed the invention of violin instruments and harpsichords that complemented the fluidity and flow of the composition.

-10 – Renaissance effect on religion
+10 – Renaissance Effect on Religion

 The Catholic Church was the greatest financier and buyer of the early Renaissance as it commissioned many artistic works.